aws-samples/aws-saas-factory-bootcamp/Lab1.md

 As you progress through Lab 1 you'll be creating, configuring, and deploying the elements described above.
 The following is a breakdown of the steps that you'll be executing to get your SaaS onboarding and authentication experience off the ground:
 * Create and Manage User Identity – For this scenario, we'll be using Cognito User Pools to manage users and handle user identity.
 In this part of the lab we'll take you through the steps to setup the Amazon Cognito environment.
 * Create and Manage Users – Next, we'll examine the User microservice and see how it provides an abstraction API on top of Amazon Cognito.
 We'll exercise the User microservice by hand using the command line.
-* Enabled Tenant Onboarding – In part 3, we'll look at the features of the Tenant microservice and see how it maintains tenant level data separate from useres.
+* Create and Manage Tenants – In part 3, we'll look at the features of the Tenant microservice and see how it maintains tenant level data separate from users.
 We'll exercise the Tenant microservice by hand using the command line.
 * Orchestrated Onboarding – Finally, we'll launch the web UI experience and onboard a new tenant and its first admin user.
 This brings all the pieces together and shows how Cognito manages the heavy lifting of the authentication flow.
 We'll add a non-admin user to the same tenant and see how authorization compliments authentication to restrict access to certain features.
 We'll finish up by examining the underlying JWT technology used for security tokens.

 ## Part 1 - Create and Manage User Identity
-Our goal for part 1 is to configure all the elements of Amazon Cognito that will be used to onboard, manage, and authenticate users.
+Our goal for part 1 is to have you configure all the elements of Amazon Cognito by hand so that you understand all of the pieces that will be used by the full solution to onboard, manage, and authenticate users.
 We'll also introduce the ability to associate users with tenants, allowing us to create a **SaaS Identity**.

 In this bootcamp, we'll be associating each tenant with a separate Cognito User Pool.
+The final solution creates these Cognito pools during onboarding.
 Each pool is configured the same way to apply the onboarding and identity settings of our tenants.

-**Step 1** - Navigate to the Amazon Cognito service in the AWS Console and select **"Manage User Pools"** from the Cognito Screen.
+**Step 1** - Navigate to the Amazon Cognito service in the AWS Console and select **Manage User Pools** from the Cognito Screen.

 <p align="center"><img src="./images/lab1/part1/cognito_splash.png" alt="Lab 1 Part 1 Cognito Manage User Pools"/></p>

-**Step 2** - Select "**Create A User Pool**" from the top right of the Cognito console.
+**Step 2** - Select **Create A User Pool** from the top right of the Cognito console.

 <p align="center"><img src="./images/lab1/part1/cognito_create_pool.png" alt="Lab 1 Part 1 Cognito Step 2 Create User Pool"/></p>